sftpgo/docs/docs/glossary.md

 : Per-protocol limits on requests-per-second that can escalate to a Defender ban.
 See [Rate limiting](rate-limiting.md).

 **Bandwidth limit**
 : Per-user / per-group upload and download throughput caps, expressed in KB/s.
+Enforced as an aggregate across all of the user's concurrent transfers on a node, regardless of protocol or number of parallel transfers.

 ## Plugins and hooks